 Application errors are a key driver of label and formula processing times, as additional review is required for each resubmitted application.
 TTB relies on its measure of the Initial Error Rate of Label and Formula Applications to monitor error trends and evaluate the effect of system and guidance enhancements on first-time approvals.
-In FY 2019, approximately 37 percent of label and formula applications were submitted incomplete or with errors, falling short of the targeted performance level of 25 percent, although demonstrating year-to-year progress.
+In FY 2018, approximately 40 percent of label and formula applications were submitted incomplete or with errors, falling short of the targeted performance level of 25 percent, and demonstrating little year-to-year progress.
+Given these error rates, and the resulting re-review of submissions, TTB processed more than 298,000 label and more than 26,000 formula applications in FY 2018.

-In FY 2019, TTB continued to use a data-driven strategy to address frequent application errors, with the goal of increasing the number of applications that do not need to be returned for correction.
-This year, TTB implemented a new "conditionally approved" status, enabling industry to accept minor technical changes to an application without requiring a resubmission.
-Going forward, TTB intends to reduce error rates by expanding and improving system-based validations and online guidance features.
-These include detailed examples of compliant label and formula submissions by commodity, as well as web-based tools to make it easier for industry members to determine if their products require TTB formula approval prior to filing a label.
+In FY 2018, TTB continued to use a data-driven strategy to address frequent application errors, with the goal of increasing the number of applications approved on the first submission.
+Going forward, TTB intends to reduce error rates by expanding and improving the system-based help and online guidance features that it implemented this year.
+These include detailed examples of compliant label and formula submissions by commodity, as well as web-based tools to support industry members in determining if their products require TTB formula approval prior to filing a label.
 TTB also plans to continue to engage with industry trade associations to enhance its strategies for reducing targeted application errors.
-Further, TTB intends to update the information on processing times available to industry on TTB.gov, which will publish TTB's label and formula service standards to external customers and provide data on how error rates negatively affect processing times to incentivize correct submissions.
+Further, TTB intends to update the information on processing times available to industry on TTB.gov.
+The new web pages will publish TTB's label and formula service standards to external customers and provide data on how error rates negatively affect processing times to incentivize correct submissions.